A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Abstract

 \section{Abstract}

 {Identifying the factors that influence student performance in basic education is a central challenge for formulating effective public policies in Brazil.
-This study introduces a multi-level machine learning approach to classify the proficiency of 9th-grade and high school students using microdata from the System of Assessment of Basic Education (SAEB).
+The present work introduces a multi-level machine learning approach to classify the proficiency of 9th-grade and high school students using microdata from the System of Assessment of Basic Education (SAEB).
 Our model uniquely integrates four data sources: student socioeconomic characteristics, teacher professional profiles, school indicators, and principal management profiles.
 A comparative analysis of four ensemble algorithms confirmed the superiority of a Random Forest model, which achieved 90.2\% accuracy and an Area Under the Curve (AUC) of 96.7\%.
 To move beyond prediction, we applied Explainable AI (XAI) using SHAP, which revealed that the school's average socioeconomic level is the most dominant predictor, demonstrating that systemic factors have a greater impact than individual characteristics in isolation.
 The primary conclusion is that academic performance is a systemic phenomenon deeply tied to the school's ecosystem.
-This study provides a data-driven, interpretable tool to inform policies aimed at promoting educational equity by addressing disparities between schools.}
+The proposed framework provides a data-driven, interpretable tool to inform policies that promote educational equity by addressing disparities across schools.}

 \keywords{Student Performance Prediction, Machine Learning, Educational Data Mining, SAEB, Multi-level Analysis, Socioeconomic Factors, Brazilian Basic Education.}